-- The Board's governance arrangements comply with the statute and LGPS regulations that apply to it and best practice guidance issued by the national LGPS Advisory Board. - Members of the board are fully conversant with the Ealing Pension Board (EPB)'s statutory duties and responsibilities such as the requirements of the Pensions Regulator. - The Ealing fund continues to fulfil its statutory duties.
+- The Board's governance arrangements comply with the statute and LGPS regulations that apply to it and best practice guidance issued by the national LGPS Advisory Board. - Members of the board are fully conversant with their statutory duties and responsibilities such as the requirements of the Pensions Regulator. - The Ealing fund continues to fulfil its statutory duties.

-The Board has made sound progress in fulfilling its terms of reference with the support of officers and advisors
+The Board has made sound progress in fulfilling its terms of reference with the support of officers and advisors.